 But not only bones and skulls of animals were used…

 Archaeological excavations in the terp region identified human bones and skulls literally lying all over the place.
 These bones were used to strengthen the protective power of the circle.
-Albeit the dead normally were not buried in the terp mound itself, and excarnation above ground was the common funeral practice during the Roman Period (Nieuwhof 2015), occasionally complete inhumations, both adults and infants, were found under the floor of the house or on the yard.
-Mostly within a radius of ten to twenty meters of the house.
-Mandible, femur, tibia, vertebra, and skull fragments of humans, all have been found in pits, grooves and ditches.
+Although the dead were normally not buried in the terp mound itself, and excarnation above ground was the common funeral practice during the Roman Period (Nieuwhof 2015), occasionally complete inhumations, both adults and infants, were found under the floor of the house or in the yard, mostly within a radius of ten to twenty meters of the house.
+Mandibles, femurs, tibias, vertebrae, and skull fragments of humans have all been found in pits, grooves, and ditches.

 Do not be too alarmed.
-Ritual use of human bone is very comparable with the relics of Catholic saints of today.
-These relics still serve as an intermediary between heaven and earth (Van Eijnatten & Van Lieburg 2006), and as a protection against evil and sickness.
-Bones of humans declared saints are still being carried around during processions, are immured in church walls and entombed in holy altars.
-If you think all this is just too weird again, think of the millions of people who perform the holy rite of the Eucharist today, and who then consume the blood and flesh of Christ.
-Coming close to a form of cannibalism even.
+Ritual use of human bone is very comparable to the relics of Catholic saints today.
+These relics still serve as an intermediary between heaven and earth (Van Eijnatten & Van Lieburg 2006) and as protection against evil and sickness.
+Bones of humans declared saints are still being carried around during processions, immured in church walls, and entombed in holy altars.
+If you think all this is just too weird again, think of the millions of people who perform the holy rite of the Eucharist today and who then consume the blood and flesh of Christ, coming close to a form of cannibalism even.

 Human skull bone was even worked.
 Polished and a hole was perforated into it, so it could be used as an amulet.
-These human amulets and cups have been found in the terps of Arum-Baarderburen, Marrum-De Beer, Stiens-Kramer, Hempens-Glins, Ezinge, and of Wierhuizen.
-Your deceased mother or grandma always close around your neck.
-Maybe making it difficult for you to breathe freely still.
+These human amulets and cups have been found in the terps of Arum-Baarderburen, Marrum-De Beer, Stiens-Kramer, Hempens-Glins, Ezinge, and Wierhuizen.
+Your deceased mother or grandma was always close around your neck, maybe making it difficult for you to breathe freely still.
 The worked skull pieces might even have been used as cups.
-Or, another possibility, was it former enemies hanging around their necks?
-Like amulets or trophies.
-A more contemporary practice shows possible parallels, namely that ashes of deceased loved ones are being incorporated into jewellery like rings and necklaces today.
+A contemporary practice shows possible parallels, namely that ashes of deceased loved ones are being incorporated into jewellery like rings and necklaces today.
+Or, another possibility, was it former enemies hanging around their necks, like amulets or trophies?
+Hopefully, future DNA research into these human skulls will give more clarity on who the deceased were; related or foreign.

 A similar example has been found at Bar Hill near the town of Cambridge in England.
 It is a comb made of a human skull with a hole perforated into it, dated to the Iron Age and about 2,000 years old.
 Possibly also used as an amulet (Enkin 2023).
-Much later, dated around 725, a part of a cranium with runes carved into it has been found at the town of Ribe in Denmark.
+Much later, dated around the year 725, a part of a cranium with runes carved into it has been found at the town of Ribe in southern Denmark.
 It also has a hole made in it.
-Again probably used as an amulet (Barnes 2012).
+Again it may have been used as an amulet (Barnes 2012).

 cups and amulets made of polished human skull, terp region Frisia - Iron Age / Roman Period

-Many of the practices above date from the Roman Period, the Iron Age.
+Many of the practices mentioned above date from the Roman Period, the Iron Age.
 But some of the rites and rituals probably survived well into the Early Middle Ages.
 By then, the Frisians had become your average, classic Germanic tribe.
-No longer the feminine gods, but the well-known testosterone gods Donar, Woden, and the typical Frisian god Foseti.
-The latter probably worshiped on the Frisian island of Heligoland (also Helgoland) high at the North Sea.
-But Germanic goddesses existed too, of which Freyja was the most important in the region.
-One of the pre-medieval superstitious practices that had survived, is - digging grooves or furrows.
+No longer worshiping the feminine gods, but the well-known testosterone gods Donar, Woden, and the typical Frisian god Foseti.
+The latter was worshiped on the Frisian island of Heligoland, also spelled as Helgoland, high in the North Sea.
+But Germanic goddesses existed, too, of which Freyja was the most important in the region.
+One of the pre-medieval superstitious practices that had survived was digging grooves or furrows.
+Indeed, back to the focus of this blog post.

-Proof of the pagan practice of digging grooves in the Early Middle Ages, is archived in the devotional Vatican.
+Proof of the pagan practice of digging grooves in the Early Middle Ages is archived in the devotional Vatican.
 It is the Codex Palatinus Latinus 577.
-A book that contains the Indiculus superstitionum et paganiarum ‘small index of superstitious and pagan practices’, and also includes the fascinating Baptismal Vow of Utrecht.
-The Baptismal Vow was written in the year 742 or 743, opinions differ, and probably used by Saint Boniface to Christianize the unruly Saxons and Frisians in the eighth century.
+A book that contains the Indiculus superstitionum et paganiarum (‘small index of superstitious and pagan practices’), and it also includes the fascinating Baptismal Vow of Utrecht.
+The Baptismal Vow was written in the year 742 or 743, as opinions differ, and was possibly used by Saint Boniface himself to Christianize the unruly Frisians and Saxons in the eighth century.

 Forsachistu diobolæ?
 Et respondeat: ec forsacho diabolæ.